sitedata/checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 ```

 1. We select all `<a>` elements that have the CSS class `storylink`.
-2. We pass these into the callback and use the `map()` methods to return just the link text.
+2. We pass these into the callback and use the `map()` method to return just the link text.
 3. We slice of the first 10 items.